DukeAdam/SketchUp/README.md

 # SketchUp
-A collection of designs I have made using SketchUp Each folder contains a different project.
+A collection of designs I have made using SketchUp.
+Each folder contains a different project.